clyde1206/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 In this case, the command should be:
 ::
 	curl -X POST -H "Content-Type:application/json" --data '{"jsonrpc":"2.0","method":"tdm_voteNextEpoch","params":["0x4CACBCBF218679DCC9574A90A2061BCA4A8D8B6C", "0x4dcb9f6e059051c58cc06ee0c038af4bffc18e85983540a72012bce56d2c37ec"],"id":1}' localhost:6969/pchain
-Remember the return hash and wait for pchain enter reveal vote duration.
+Remember the return hash and wait for pchain to enter reveal vote duration.

 Note: you can vote many times during vote phase, the last one will prevail.

 >>>>>>>>>>>
 Reveal Vote
 >>>>>>>>>>>
-Before reveal vote, you need to generate a signature signed by your consensus private key.
+Before revealing vote, you need to generate a signature signed by your consensus private key.
 You can generate it by `RPC chain_signAddress <https://github.com/pchain-org/pchain/wiki/JSON-RPC#chain_signAddress>`_.
 ::
 	curl -X POST -H "Content-Type:application/json" --data '{"jsonrpc":"2.0","method":"chain_signAddress","params":["address", "consensus private key"],"id":1}' localhost:6969/pchain
 In this case, the command should be: